ivokabel/ivokabel.github.io/_drafts/2018-01-10-chapter-2-smooth-refraction-approximation-layered-model.md

 ### Refraction through the geometrical normal

 The new model still assumes single-point simplifications of both evaluation and sampling used in the original model, as well as non-scattering behaviour of the medium between layers.
 However, unlike the WWL model, it doesn't make any assumption about the relative size of micro-facets and layers, which served as a justification for using the reflection-defined micro-facet normal during the whole evaluation and sampling process.
-The difference of my model is that for computing refraction directions it uses the *(main)* geometrical normal rather than the micro-facet's one.
+The difference of my model is that for computing refraction directions it uses the geometrical normal rather than the micro-facet's one.

 *It behaves as if we temporarily shrank the distribution of micro-facets into a Dirac pulse -- super highly specular material.
 The same amount of energy gets refracted, but in modified (degenerated) set of directions...*